engineer-man/piston/readme.md

 # Principle of Operation

 Piston uses Docker as the primary mechanism for sandboxing.
-There is an API within the container written in Node which takes in execution requests and executees them within the container safely.
+There is an API within the container written in Node which takes in execution requests and executes them within the container safely.
 High level, the API writes any source code to a temporary directory in `/piston/jobs`.
 The source file is either ran or compiled and ran (in the case of languages like c, c++, c#, go, etc.).